ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

  `Tnode.update_memory_mode` verifies consistency of the updates of these modes.
 Currently, these properties are only either set explicitly (directly or indirectly) by the user, or determined by the `Low_level` analysis and optimization process.
 Since backends can have full control of the optimizations, in the future determining the memory mode can also be backend-specific.

-Backends also have their specific memory classes for how arrays are stored.
-These are needed because, for example, `Hosted` does not precisely specify the places where the memory of an array is allocated, and a backend itself can have multiple ways of string an array on devices.
+Backends might have their specific classification of how arrays are stored.
+For example, `Hosted` does not precisely specify the places where the memory of an array is allocated, and a backend can have multiple ways of storing an array on devices.
 And the distinction between `On_device` and `Hosted` may not be relevant for how arrays are manipulated on the backend (except for the behavior of `to_host`, `from_host`).
-Moreover, the memory classes used by a backend can evolve as the backend becomes more sophisticated.
-CPU backends use:
+The GCCJIT backend expresses the memory classes explicitly:

 ```ocaml
 type mem_properties =